For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Subworkflows

-Click on a subworkflow to navigate directly to it.
+Click on a subworkflow to navigate directly to it or delete it from the Canvas.
 You can also view subworkflows on the main workflow page, indicated by the green Subworkflow button under the Attributes column.
 Clicking will reveal which workflow the subworkflow is a part of.

 An image of a small subworkflow, flowing out of a larger executing workflow.
 The subworkflow is composed of actions, via rectangles outlined in pink.
 The flow of subworkflow out of larger workflow is communicated via blue directional arrows.
 Under each subworkflow action, there's the option to click a blue plus button to add additional actions on success or failure of that action.